frederic-perez/AmE-dictionary/data/dictionary.md

 __the bigger they come, the harder they fall__ _idiom_ Those who are exceptionally large, powerful, or influential will have more to lose when they fail, and their failure will be all the more dramatic or spectacular because of it.
 __the Chinese__ _This article was translated from the Chinese._
 __the day's full of spiders__
+__the devil is in the detail(s)__ _idiom_ Plans, actions, or situations that seem sound must be carefully examined, because minor details can end up causing major, unforeseen problems.
 __the final frontier__ (Space?)
 There is a turf war brewing in the final frontier.
 __the final straw__
 __the haves and the have nots__